AndrewMurtagh/ninja-slicer/README.md

 Both of which are tracked using Git LFS, it will need to be enabled in Vercel.

 <!-- PrusaSlicer-2.7.0+linux-x64-GTK3-202311231454.tar.bz2 and PrusaSlicer-2.7.0+MacOS-universal-202311231501.dmg -->

+## Disclaimer

+This has been built as a fun project and has not been extensively tested on real printers.
+Please use with caution.
+The authors do not claim responsibility for any damage caused.

+## License

+This work is licensed under AGPL v3.